Aptivi-Archives/Extensification/README.md

 ## System Requirements

+To run any project that use this library, we recommend that you have:

 ### Windows systems

 1. Windows 7 or later (Windows 10 recommended)
-2. .NET Framework 4.5 or later, or .NET Core 2.1 or 3.1
+2. .NET Framework 4.5 or later, or .NET Core 2.1 or 3.1, or .NET 5.0

 ### Linux systems

-1. Mono 5.10 or higher (6.0 or higher is recommended) or dotnet with .NET Core 2.1 or 3.1
+1. Mono 5.10 or higher (6.0 or higher is recommended) or dotnet with .NET Core 2.1 or 3.1 or .NET 5.0

 ## How to install

-This section covers how to install Kernel Simulator on your system.
+This section covers how to install Extensification on your project.
 Please scroll down to your system below.

+### Windows systems (Recommended)

+1. Open Visual Studio to any project, and open the NuGet package manager
+2. Search for `Extensification` and install it there

-### Windows systems (First method)
+### Windows systems (Alternative)

 1. Download the Extensification library files [here](https://github.com/EoflaOE/Extensification/releases).
 2. Unzip the file to any directory
 3. Open Visual Studio to any project, and add a reference to Extensification

-### Windows systems (Second method)

-1. Open Visual Studio to any project, and open the NuGet package manager
-2. Search for `Extensification` and install it there

 ## How to Build

 This section covers how to build Extensification on your system.
 Please scroll down to your platform below.

-### Visual Studio 2017+
+### Visual Studio 2019 16.8+

 1. Open Visual Studio
 2. Press `Clone a repository`